QubitKode/Eloquence/README.md

 # Eloquence

-A **Streamlit**‑based web application to upload PDF documents and interact with them using advanced AI‑powered retrieval and language models.
-Powered by **Google Gemini API** and **HuggingFace** embeddings, Eloquence allows you to ask natural‑language questions about any PDF—tailored to different user personas.
+A **Streamlit**‑based Agentic RAG to upload PDF documents and interact with them using advanced AI‑powered retrieval and language models.
+Powered by **Google Gemini API** and **HuggingFace** embeddings, Eloquence allows you to ask natural‑language questions about any PDF - tailored to different user personas.

 ---